-Although the global pandemic slashed carbon emissions last year by 5.8% (the steepest percentage decline since WWII) by keeping people off the roads, grounding planes and temporarily shutting down plants and factories, the International Energy Agency reported that the numbers are sharply climbing up again and are predicting an increase of 4.78% in 2021.
-While companies like ExxonMobil and Amazon have declared their commitment to reducing their carbon footprint, insurance carriers from around the world have been actively working on aligning their initiatives to bettering the environment as well.
+Although the global pandemic slashed carbon emissions last year by 5.8% (the steepest percentage decline since WWII) by keeping people off the roads, grounding planes and temporarily shutting down plants and factories, the International Energy Agency reported sharp increases in emissions, predicting an increase of 4.78% in 2021.
+While companies like ExxonMobil and Amazon have declared their commitment to reducing their carbon footprint, insurance companies have worked to alleviate climate change through ESG commitments of their own.

 Global reinsurer Swiss Re announced new measures to transition to a carbon net-zero company by 2050, with a reduction target for its investment portfolio of 35% by 2025 and a complete phase-out of thermal coal across its property, engineering, casualty, credit & surety and marine cargo lines by 2040.
 The reinsurer is the first multinational company to introduce a triple-digit real internal carbon levy on direct and indirect operational emissions.

 Lloyd’s of London

 Lloyd’s of London announced at the end of 2020 that it will phase out new investments for thermal coal-fired power plants, thermal coal mines, oil sands, and new Arctic energy exploration activities from 2022 and plans to be completed by 2030.
 The company also plans to allocate 2% of annual premiums towards innovative and sustainable products by 2022, stating that this is the first time it has set an ESG strategy for the Lloyd’s market.